-Get in contact with us personally and arrange a meeting directly at the Hannover Messe.
+Contact us personally and arrange a meeting with us directly at the Hannover Messe.

 Without electrolysis there is no green hydrogen and thus no nationwide and long-term reduction of emissions - but how is hydrogen actually produced?
 What is an electrolyzer and what types are there?
 What role do cell voltage and current density play in electrolysis and what contribution does DiLiCo engineering's measurement technology make to improving this technology?
 These questions will be answered in the following.

 What are electrolyzers?